-Over time, drugs, including alcohol, will alter your body.
-As the brain adjusts its chemical and hormonal production to combat the foreign elements brought into the body, it eventually leaves a mark on how the brain functions, thinks, and acts.
-This change can, ultimately, leave noticeable physiological effects of alcohol on the brain and body.
-While alcohol often receives a pass because it is legal to consume, this means it is easier to impact your personal, physical, and mental wellbeing.
+Over time, alcohol abuse will alter your body.
+As the brain adjusts its chemical and hormonal production to combat the foreign elements brought into the body, it eventually affects how the brain functions, thinks, and acts.
+This change can leave noticeable physiological effects of alcohol on the brain and body.
+While alcohol often receives a pass because it is legal to consume, it is easier to impact your personal, physical, and mental well-being.
 These are some of the most common physiological effects of alcohol you may experience after continued consumption.

 Short-Term Physiological Effects Of Alcohol